sullivaneg/TechJournal-CSI270/Week 6/Assignment_on_Recursion/recurisive_writeup.md

 Here's a graph of the first 42 numbers.
 The trendline on the graph of time it took to compute the nth number and n was 5.67E-08e^0.485x which translates approximately to 1.63^x or 1.63^n.
-That means the time it would take for my computer to calculate the 100th number recursively would be:<br>
+That means the time it would take in theory for my computer to calculate the 100th number recursively would be:<br>
             1.63^100 = 1.65486E+21 Seconds<br>
             1.65486E+21/60 = 2.75809E+19 Minutes<br>
             2.75809E+19/60 = 4.59682E+17 Hours<br>